Admissions Policy for 2024/25

 Deferred Admission and Summer-born Children

-Where parents of a ‘summer-born’ child (April 1 – August 31) wish the child to start school in the autumn term following their fifth birthday, the governors will consider the request.
+Where parents of a ‘summer-born’ child (born April 1 – August 31) do not wish their child to start school until the autumn term after their fifth birthday, they must normally make an in-year application for a place in Year 1.
 If parents do not take up the offered place before the end of the academic year of entry, then they would have to re-apply for a place in Year 1.
-Parents should discuss this with the school as soon as possible and this would be treated as an in-year application.
+Parents considering this course of action are encouraged to discuss the matter with the school before reaching a final decision.

 Older Children and In-Year Applications